Clausioporosis/Stroodle/README.md

 - **Spring Boot:** A framework that simplifies the development of stand-alone, production-grade Spring-based applications.
 Chosen for its ease of configuration and rapid development capabilities, making it ideal for building robust backend services quickly.

 #### Dependencies
-- **Lombok:** Reduces boilerplate code by providing annotations for common tasks like getters, setters, and constructors.
-This enhances code readability and maintainability.
+- **Lombok:** A Java library that helps to reduce boilerplate code by providing annotations for common tasks like getters, setters, and constructors.
-- **SpringDoc OpenAPI:** Automates the generation of API documentation using OpenAPI 3.0 specifications.
-This ensures that the API documentation is always up-to-date with the latest code changes.
+- **SpringDoc OpenAPI:** A library that automates the generation of API documentation using OpenAPI 3.0 specifications.
-- **Spring Security:** Provides comprehensive security services for enterprise applications, essential for handling authentication and authorization in a secure manner.
+- **Spring Security:** Provides comprehensive security services for J2EE-based enterprise software applications.
-- **OAuth2 Resource Server:** Secures the backend using OAuth2 and JWT tokens, facilitating robust and scalable authentication.
+- **OAuth2 Resource Server:** Secures the backend using OAuth2 and JWT tokens.
-- **MongoDB Starter:** Integrates MongoDB with Spring Boot, offering a seamless way to interact with the database.
+- **MongoDB Starter:** Integration with MongoDB for data storage.
-- **Validation Starter:** Ensures data integrity by validating input data, which is crucial for maintaining application stability and security.
+- **Validation Starter:** Used for validating data in your Spring Boot application.
-- **DevTools:** Enhances the development experience with features like automatic restarts and live reloads, speeding up the development process.
+- **DevTools:** Provides features for improving the development experience such as automatic restarts.
-- **Keycloak:** An open-source identity and access management solution, chosen for its comprehensive features and ease of integration.
+- **Keycloak:** An open-source identity and access management solution for modern applications and services.
-- **MSAL4J:** A library for authenticating users with Microsoft identity platforms, used to support integration with Microsoft services.
+- **MSAL4J:** A Java library for authenticating users with Microsoft identity platforms.
-- **iCal4j:** A library for parsing and creating iCalendar data, enabling calendar integration features in the application.
+- **iCal4j:** A library for parsing and creating iCalendar data.

 ### Frontend